 Take Action: Check out our 100% free Business Planning Guide designed to get you from A-to-Z as pleasantly as possible.
 Plus, we provide access to tons of other great tools along the way.

-Most entrepreneurs form an LLC because it has all the benefits of a Corporation without the disadvantages like double taxation, board of directors or corporate officers.
-However if you're trying to take your company public or raise substantial outside capital, consider forming a Corporation.
+Most entrepreneurs form an LLC because it has all the benefits of a corporation without the disadvantages like double taxation, boards of directors, or corporate officers.
+However, if you're trying to take your company public or raise substantial outside capital, consider forming a corporation.

 Take Action: Since this step is so important and expensive if it's not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You'll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.

 Step 3: Sync With The Ohio Tax Code

 There’s no reason to worry about your business taxes as long as you take care of them.
 Take your time and seek out as many incentives, breaks, and kickbacks as you can.